Global Community

 ACR/EULAR Research Exchange Program

-Junior academic rheumatologists and rheumatology professionals are encouraged to apply for this opportunity to exchange rheumatology knowledge and skills with colleagues in Vienna, Austria during the EULAR 2024 Congress, to be held June 12–15.
-The deadline to apply is March 15.
+Junior academic rheumatologists and rheumatology professionals are encouraged to apply for this opportunity to exchange rheumatology knowledge and skills with colleagues during the EULAR 2025 Congress.
+Please check back for information for the ACR/EULAR Research Exchange Program 2025 call for applications.

 ACR/APLAR Research Exchange Program

 Junior academic rheumatologists and rheumatology professionals are encouraged to apply for this opportunity to exchange rheumatology knowledge and skills with colleagues in Singapore during the APLAR 2024 Congress, to be held August 21–25.
-The deadline to apply is April 19.
+The call for 2024 applications has closed.
+The deadline to apply was May 24.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies